How Much Does It Cost to Build an Online Marketplace in 2024

 And if you decide to create a more complex solution or add some new functions to the already existing site, you will need to budget extra expenses, for example, 20-30 work hours for the development of notifications functionality or 80-90 hours for the browsing content functionality.
 A complex marketplace with a vast functionality may cost up to $180K.

 The development of a mobile app for one platform (either Android or iOS) will take about 400 hours and will approximately cost $60K.
-The figures can also vary depending upon the complexity of an app.
+The figures can also vary depending on the complexity of an app.